 When the Duke-administered and Duke-approved programs do not meet a student's particular academic needs, that student can then petition for approval of a non-approved program.
-This approval is granted by the Faculty Committee on Global Education and is a one-time approval of one particular program for one particular student.
+This approval is granted by the Faculty Global Education Committee and is a one-time approval of one particular program for one particular student.
 After the student returns to Duke from the program, his/her work must be evaluated by the relevant Directors of Undergraduate Studies (DUS).
 If these evaluations are positive, the program can then be petitioned by other students in the future.
-After a minimum of two petitions in two different semesters or years, a program may be placed on the approved list if all student and faculty feedback is deemed positive.
+After a minimum enrollment of two different students in two different terms, the program will be considered for review by the Global Education Committee, which has the final say on which programs ultimately appear on the list of programs approved for Duke students.

 In order to petition a program, a student must meet with an advisor in the Global Education Office for Undergraduates.
 Please consult the Advising page for information on scheduling an advising appointment.
 The advisor will determine from the information the student presents if the program meets minimum requirements for transfer credit at Duke.
 The advisor and student discuss the merits of the petition program, as well as the student's academic rationale for requesting the program.
 If basic criteria are met, the student 's petition application is unlocked and the student will have access to follow up materials which must be completed before the deadline provided.
 Please consult the Global Education Office for petition deadlines (they are listed on the online application brochure for "Petition").